 Axthelm Memorial Lecture

-Marquette Women's Basketball Head Coach and MU College of Communication alumna Carolyn Kieger will moderate this event.
-The Pete and Bonnie Axthelm Memorial Lecture is free and open to the public.
+Former Axthelm Scholarship recipient Michael Cianciolo will moderate the Q & A portion of this year's event.
+The Axthelm Memorial Lecture is free and open to the public.

 About the Axthelm Memorial Program